m-i-n-a-r/searsen/README.md

 - **extraction_twitter** :arrow_forward: extracts data from Twitter.
 It can extract both time series, trending topics or tweets for a given keyword
 - **extraction_google** :arrow_forward: extracts data from Google.
 It can extract both time series or hot trends
 - **extraction_wikipedia** :arrow_forward: extracts data from Wikipedia.
 It can extract both time series or trending articles
 - **searsen_timeseries** :arrow_forward: analyzes and plot the timeseries on user input.
-Useful to compare the overall trends of a keyword
+Useful to compare the overall trends of a keyword [WIP]
-- **searsen_trends** :arrow_forward: aggregates the current time, the trending topics and the hot trends in a single csv file or in a MongoDB table
+- **searsen_trends** :arrow_forward: aggregates the current time, the Twitter trending topics, the Google hot trends and the Wikipedia top articles in a single csv file or in a MongoDB table, getting a list of tweets for each topic contained both in hot trends and trending topics